Church of Our Lady of the Sign, Verkhoturye

 Church of Our Lady of the Sign - is an Orthodox church in Verkhoturye, Sverdlovsk oblast.

-The building was granted the status of regional significance on the 31st of December 1987 (decision № 535 by the executive committee of Sverdlovsk oblast Council of People's Deputies).
+The building was granted the status of regional significance on 31 December 1987 (decision No. 535 by the executive committee of Sverdlovsk oblast Council of People's Deputies).
 The object number of cultural heritage of regional significance is 661410161840005.

 History

 The first building of the temple was wooden and destroyed by fire in 1778.
 Soon the construction of a new capital stone two-story building began.
-November 6, 1781 the lower church was consecrated in honor of the icon of the Most Holy Theotokos "The Sign".
+November 6, 1781, the lower church was consecrated in honor of the icon of the Most Holy Theotokos "The Sign".
 On the lower tier there was a semicircular three-tiered iconostasis.
 On May 11, 1808, the upper church was consecrated in the name of the martyrs of Flora and Laurus.
 On the upper tier there was a four-cestal iconostasis with the image of God the Father.

 The parish included the villages of Furina, Kamenka, Shvedova and Nekhoroshka (there was a wooden chapel).
 The number of parishioners is slightly more than 600.

 In 1922, the property of the church was confiscated: "3 poods 11 pounds 38 silver spools" (53.5 kilograms).
 The building was closed in 1935.
 The dome and bell tower are demolished.
 Currently not working.